VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_2/README.md

 ## Resources for Day 2:

-Slides for Day 2 will be posted here: https://docs.google.com/presentation/d/1fF97XXic4ehJyM9FdRGduavaNUyASP_z0LOWgEI3FUc/edit?usp=sharing
+Slides for Day 2 will be posted here.

-Video recording for Day 2 will be posted here: https://drive.google.com/file/d/1Ql2aysubQxjNf_78HI6eXcflTCdbDN9K/view?usp=drive_link
+Video recording for Day 2 will be posted here.

-If you run into any issues or have any questions/concerns feel free to shoot me an email: aklie@ucsd.edu
+If you run into any issues or have any questions/concerns feel free to shoot me an email: vfajardorosas@ucsd.edu